Market Cap: 24h Vol: BTC: BTC Dom:

 History of Scams and Failures

 The cloud mining industry has a troubling track record.
-Numerous high-profile operations have collapsed or been exposed as fraudulent:
+Several high-profile operations have collapsed or been exposed as fraudulent:

-• BitConnect – Collapsed in 2018 and was later confirmed as a Ponzi scheme by the SEC
+• BitConnect: Collapsed in early 2018 and was later confirmed by the SEC as a Ponzi scheme.

-• Mining Max – Defrauded investors of approximately $250 million
+• Mining Max: Defrauded investors of approximately $250 million across more than 18,000 victims.

-• GAW Miners/Paycoin – Founder convicted of fraud after operating a Ponzi scheme
+• GAW Miners and Paycoin: Founder Josh Garza was convicted of wire fraud after running what prosecutors described as a Ponzi scheme.

 Many cloud mining operations function as Ponzi schemes, where payouts to existing customers come from new customer deposits rather than actual mining revenue.
 These schemes can operate for months or even years before collapsing.